• Skip to primary navigation

 4) A changeover circuit stage using relays or other devices such as triacs or SSRs.

-Now let's learn how the above circuit stages may be built and integrated together for implementing a reasonably decent UPS system.
+Now I have explained how the above circuit stages may be built and integrated together for implementing a reasonably decent UPS system.

 Block Diagram